Mustard seed futures rise on positive cues

-New Delhi, Apr 12 (PTI) Mustard seed prices increased by Rs 17 to Rs 3,790 per quintal in futures trade Friday as traders built up positions amid positive cues from physical markets.
-Marketmen attributed the uptick in mustard seed futures prices to pick up in demand from oil mills amid tight arrivals from producing belts.
-On the National Commodity and Derivatives Exchange, mustard seed for May delivery advanced by Rs 17, or 0.45 per cent, to Rs 3,790 per quintal with an open interest of 60,790 lots.
-Also, the delivery for June moved up by Rs 20, or 0.50 per cent, to trade at Rs 3,833 per quintal with an open interest of 7,010 lots.
+New Delhi, Jan 14 (PTI) Mustard seed prices went up by Rs 9 to Rs 3,891 per quintal in futures trade Monday on accumulation of positions amid upbeat sentiments.
+Marketmen attributed the uptick in mustard seed futures price to pick up in demand for oil mills amid tight arrivals from producing belts in physical markets.
+At the National Commodity and Derivatives Exchange, mustard seed delivery for February contracts advanced by Rs 9, or 0.23 per cent, to Rs 3,891 per quintal with an open interest of 19,920 lots.
+The delivery in April, too, moved up by a similar margin to trade at Rs 3,988 per quintal with an open interest of 4,250 lots.
 PTI ADI RUJ RVKRVK

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today